 Over the last hundred years, the military mantra where ammunition is concerned has been “bigger isn’t necessarily better.”
 Battle rifles moved from .30-06 Springfield to 5.56 NATO.
 Handguns and SMGs went from .45ACP to 9mm Para.
 And even the king of the battlefield, the heavy machine gun, is being downsized from .50 BMG to .338 Lapua.
-The reason is pretty simple: smaller rounds means a more controllable gun and a higher ammunition capacity.
+The reason is pretty simple: Smaller rounds mean a more controllable gun and a higher ammunition capacity.
 KRISS disagrees.
 They think the future of the submachine gun isn’t paved with tiny shell casings.
 Instead, they favor a return to the roots of the gun . . .

 The idea behind their recoil system is to direct the force from the gun’s recoil downwards, counteracting the natural tendency for the gun to “walk” upwards as it fires.
 This illustration shows the recoil system locked in place and ready to fire — the system is a closed-bolt design, and the trigger is actually housed in the upper portion of the firearm instead of below the action.
 When the gun fires, the bolt moves backwards and rides up the sides of the red highlighted buffer.
-This imparts the force of the bolt into that moving mass, which then moves downward and counteracts the upward tendency of the firearm.
+This imparts the force of the bolt into that moving mass, which then moves downward and counteracts the muzzle-climb tendency of the firearm.

 Visually, the gun looks very boxy and awkward — and it feels that way too.
-The fire controls are ambidextrous, but the ammunition feeding controls are dedicated for right-handed shooters.
+The fire controls are ambidextrous, but the ammunition-feeding controls are dedicated for right-handed shooters.
 There’s no southpaw option on the other side of the gun.
 So if you’re a lefty you’ll need to use your weapon hand to activate the controls on the gun to load and reload.
-The charging handle is probably the worst offender, since not only is it fixed to the left hand side of the gun, but it’s extremely tough to operate after you put a few rounds through the gun.
+The charging handle is probably the worst offender, since not only is it fixed to the left side of the gun, but it’s extremely tough to operate after you put a few rounds through the gun.

 Speaking of reloading, the gun uses standard GLOCK magazines.
 I always appreciate when a manufacturer uses magazines from other popular firearms in their new contraptions — especially the less widely produced ones — as it makes the job of finding spare magazines much, much easier.
 It also allows you to only carry one type of magazine for both your long gun and your handgun if you run a GLOCK 21.

 Moving on to the fire controls, they’re . . . different.
-With most SMGs, the safety on the gun does double duty as the fire control selector.
-On the MP5, for example, the same lever takes the gun off “safe” and sets it to whatever flavor of happiness you desire for that moment.
+With most SMGs, the safety on the gun does double duty as the fire-control selector.
+On the MP5, for example, the same lever takes the gun off “Safe” and sets it to whatever flavor of happiness you desire for that moment.

-On the Vector, the safety and the mode selector are in two different places.
+On the Vector, the ambidextrous safety and the mode selector are in two different places.
 The safety is where you’d expect to be, but the mode selector is way out in front near the hammer assembly.
 There’s a positive side to this arrangement, namely that you can pre-select your rate of fire with the safety engaged and leave it there.
 Then again, if you need to quickly switch from one mode to another it might take a second or two to find the thing let alone move it to the desired rate of fire.

 You’re not going to want to move it, though.